alcapitan/atui/README.md

 -   MediasPlayer : Contains all necessary tools to play music or video.
 -   SearchServices : Contains all the necessary tools to search anything by sending a query to a server.
--   ServerExchanges : Contains all the necessary tools to manage accounts and database.

 ## License & Use of external service